waln0/i-like-trains-noah-nathan/README.md

 #### Using the network to send actions

 The agent can also call the method `self.network.send_drop_wagon_request()` to send a request to the server to drop a wagon.
-The train will then get a 0.25sec *1.5 speed boost and enter a 10sec boost cooldown.
+The train will then get a 0.25sec *1.5 speed boost and will enter a 10sec boost cooldown.
 Calling this method will drop one wagon from the train (costing 1 point from the train's score).
+This method is not supposed to be called to deliver the passengers to the delivery zone as the delivery is automatic.

 ### 2. Graphical Rendering (renderer.py)